Clarence (American TV series)

 Clarence is an American animated television series created by Skyler Page for Cartoon Network.
-The series revolves around the title character and his two best friends, Jeff and Sumo.
+The series revolves around the titular character and his two best friends, Jeff and Sumo.
 Page, a former storyboard artist for Adventure Time and revisionist for Secret Mountain Fort Awesome, developed the series at Cartoon Network Studios as part of their shorts development program in 2012.

 The pilot aired after the 2014 Hall of Game Awards show on February 17, 2014.
 Clarence officially premiered on April 14, 2014, and was seen by approximately 2.3 million viewers, outperforming shows in its same demographic in the time slot.
 The series' pilot was nominated for a Creative Arts Emmy Award.
-It completed its five-year run on June 24, 2018, after three seasons and 130 episodes.
+It completed its four-year run on June 24, 2018, after three seasons and 130 episodes.

 Premise

 The series focuses on the daily life of Clarence Wendle, a fun-loving and spirited boy, and his best friends: Jeff, who is the more intellectual type, and Sumo, who often uses drastic measures when solving problems.

 Clarence lives with his divorced mother Mary and her boyfriend Chad in the fictional town of Aberdale, Arizona.
 Each episode focuses on the daily-life situations and problems that Clarence and his friends encounter, and their everyday adventures and life experiences as kids.

 Other characters include students and faculty at Aberdale Elementary, Clarence's school.
 Certain episodes focus on the life of supporting characters, like the citizens of Aberdale and Clarence's classmates.